During Your Project: Storing and Backing Up Data

 - Are your data described and documented?
 You must include a README file.
 A template is available if you need one.

 - Are you using a standard file format?

 - Do you have any sensitive, personally identifiable information (PII), HIPAA, etc. information that needs to be removed before making data public?

-- Do you understand and agree to the Terms of Deposit Agreement (coming soon)?
+- Do you understand and agree to the Deposit Agreement?